Hipson47/WhatsAppChatBot/README.md

 3. **Monitor Activity:**
    - Check the console output to see incoming messages and bot responses
-   - All interactions are logged for debugging and monitoring
+   - All interactions are logged for debugging and monitoring xd

 ## 🗺️ Project Roadmap